reshalfahsi/simple-face-recognition-project/README.md

 * Stream Video: Stream live video from the webcam.
 * Select Webcam: Select the available webcam in your hardware.
 The available webcam updated periodically.
-* Capture Image: Capture an image from the streamed video.
+* Capture Image: Capture an image from the streaming video.
-* Video Recorder: Record a video at some point of the streamed video.
+* Video Recorder: Record a video at some point of the streaming video.
 * Select Dataset: Select the proper dataset for the face recognition system.

 ## C++